Highly Qualified Faculty & Staff

 An accomplished speaker and facilitator, Dr. Stocker has keynotes at numerous national conferences and has done extensive work outside the United States, including work in Japan, China, Latin America, Europe and Canada.
 She is compelling on the podium as well as a seasoned facilitator of groups and an executive leadership coach.

 - Ph.D.
-Organizational Behavior and Adult Learning, Northwestern University
+Organizational Behavior and Adult Learning, 1988 from Northwestern University

 - M.A.
-Leadership and Educational Processes, Northwestern University
+Leadership and Educational Processes, 1977 from Northwestern University

 - B.A.
-English and American Literature, Barnard College, Columbia University
+English and American Literature, 1970 from Barnard College, Columbia University

 - CPST 250 Foundations of Organizations